andreassommer/fpex0_python/README.md

 ## Data processing

 The functions described above assume **baseline corrected** data, so raw measurements must be processed.
-The modules CP, baseline can do that for you. <br>
+The modules CP, baseline can do that for you.
 The processing consists of two parts: (1) calculating heat capacities, (2) detecting a baseline and subtracting it.
 Both of it is done by addCP() plus some previous data preparation.
 As there is no code example, we explain its usage: